Socialist Party of Northern Ireland: Northern Ireland Labour Party

-The Belfast Labour Party (BLP) was founded in 1917, and the ILP worked closely with it.
+The ILP worked closely with the BLP.
 When the BLP became the Northern Ireland Labour Party (NILP), most ILP members in the city joined, while retaining their ILP membership.
-This continued until 1932, when the British ILP disaffiliated from the British Labour Party.
+This continued until 1932, when the ILP disaffiliated from the British Labour Party.
 The national leadership wished the Belfast branches to similarly disaffiliate from the NILP, but members rejected the idea, and instead split from the ILP to form the Socialist Party of Northern Ireland.
 This new body then affiliated to the NILP.
 The Socialist Party had around 150 members, and was chaired by Fred McMahon, and later by Sam Haslett.
 Other notable members included Jack Macgougan, secretary from 1935 onwards, and Victor Halley.

 The ILP was based on the Crumlin Road, until its building was burnt down in the 1920s in a presumed sectarian attack.
 It received a large sum in compensation, and used part of this to open a new Labour Hall at 48 York Street, which also housed a social club for members.

 The party was very active in supporting the Republicans during the Spanish Civil War, and McMahon went over to join a medical unit there, alongside Joe Boyd, another Socialist Party member.
 In 1937, the party backed the short-lived Irish Democrat newspaper, co-published with the Communist Party of Ireland and the Republican Congress.
 The party disappeared soon afterwards; many members, including Macgougan, devoted their time to the NILP, but Halley instead joined the Socialist Republican Party.